adyen-examples/adyen-node-online-payments/README.md

 * In the Customer Area go to Developers -> Webhooks and create a new 'Standard notification' webhook.
 * Enter the URL of your application/endpoint (see options [above](#making-your-server-reachable))
+* Define username and password for Basic Authentication
 * Generate the HMAC Key
-* Optionally, in Additional settings, add the data you want to receive.
+* Optionally, in Additional Settings, add the data you want to receive.
 A good example is 'Payment Account Reference'.
 * Make sure the webhook is **Enabled** (therefore it can receive the notifications)

 That's it!
 Every time you perform a new payment, your application will receive a notification from the Adyen platform.